richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

   ![alt text][App3a]

 * Back on the Settings panel, click "Keys".
 Under Description, enter a name for the application key, like "Key 1".
 Under Expires, select 1 or 2 years.
 (NOTE: you or someone in your organization will need to make a note to come back and refresh this key before it expires.)
 * Click "Save".
 An application secret will be generated and displayed.
-COPY this key and record it - you'll need it in an minute when setting up the web application.
+COPY this key and record it - you'll need it in a minute when setting up the web application.
 NOTE: this key will not be displayed again and cannot be retrieved.
 If you lose it, you'll have to come back, delete it, and create another one.

   ![alt text][App4]